lsubash/intel-secl/pkg/isecl-k8s-extensions/admission-controller/README.md

 ## System Requirements

+-RHEL 8.4 or ubuntu 20.04
--RHEL 8.2 -Epel 8 Repo -Proxy settings if applicable.
+-Epel 8 Repo -Proxy settings if applicable.

 Note In no_proxy, add .svc,.svc.cluster.local and then do